gsarig/obsidian-varinote/README.md

 Varinote is a plugin for [Obsidian](https://obsidian.md) that allows you to define variables with optional default values inside your Templates.
 These variables can then be edited through a modal interface when you add a new note that uses this template.

+✔️ Create a template.

+✔️ Set the variables.

+✔️ Reference the variables that you've created in the content of your template.

+✔️ Create a note that uses this template or insert the template in an existing note and use the `Varinote` command in your Command Palette.

 ![varinote](https://github.com/user-attachments/assets/75687446-d8ac-496c-a8f2-e78117868472)

 ## Usage